kennedyoliveira/pastebin4j/README.md

 **Important Note:** The tests will create some pastes, so expect it :D

 ## Contribution
-If you want to contrib you can fork the project and send pull requests, you can even provide your own implementation of the API just by creating a class that implements the `PasteBinApi` interface and pass it to the `PasteBin` constructor.
+If you want to contribute you can fork the project and send pull requests, you can even provide your own implementation of the API just by creating a class that implements the `PasteBinApi` interface and pass it to the `PasteBin` constructor.

 ## Problems & Suggestions
 If you encounter any problem, please report at [Issues](https://github.com/kennedyoliveira/pastebin4j/issues) i'm work on it the fast as i can.